Will-Murphy/dp-address-project/README.md

 ### Reverse Geocoding with Open Cage: ###

 #### Important Details:
-Given an coordinate set, Open Cage (and nearly all reverse geocodoers) will try to match the the coordinates to the nearest, most specific address down to the street number.
+Given an coordinate set, Open Cage (and nearly all reverse geocodoers) will try to match the the coordinates to the nearest, most specific address down to the street number so address formatting may vary.
-It cant find a specific location, it will return the street, and then the city etc...
+For example, If it can't find a specific location, it will return the street, and then the city etc...
 If there is no match it will return nothing.

 #### Batch Behavior: